 Workshop on Application of Big Data in Scientometrics

-The Data4Impact-led workshop will focus on the application of big data techniques to improve the monitoring of R&I activities and assessment of their impact.
+The Data4Impact-led workshop focused on the application of big data techniques to improve the monitoring of R&I activities and assessment of their impact.
 Data4Impact aims to track the legacy and impact of research activities after the end of public funding.
 To the best of our knowledge, it is the first project that attempts to track impact pathways and establish links between EU research activities and health innovations and products which are currently on the market.
 Deriving indicators from a multitude of data sources, the project has developed an online analysis platform that aims to better suit the needs of research funders, policymakers, researchers and the society at large.
 The Data4Impact platform shows a series of results and indicators for 40+ research programmes in the health domain.
-The prototype platform will be presented at the ISSI conference for the first time.
+The prototype platform was presented at the ISSI 2019 conference in Rome for the first time.

 Recent economic and societal developments created a strong demand for additional evidence on the performance of research and innovation (R&I) systems, as well as the societal impact they bring.
 However, this increased demand is not being met by the current R&I indicators, as data collection typically stops at the end of research funding, while most results and impacts materialise in the medium- and long-term of the R&I lifecycle.